Employment

 Job Duties Include, but are not limited to:

-• Obtaining and processing lab specimens including blood draws, and processing lab reports.
+- Obtaining and processing lab specimens including blood draws, sputums and processing lab reports.

 **Position posted until filled

 This is an exempt position.
 Only non-tobacco users need apply.
-HCPH is a recovery friendly workplace and is committed to advancing health equity and encourages those with diverse backgrounds and experiences to apply.
+HCPH encourages anyone who feels that they meet the position qualifications to apply.
 EOE.

 Please send resume to: